uw-maccosslab/uw-maccosslab.github.io/pages/people.md

 - **[Brendan MacLean](https://www.linkedin.com/in/brmaclean/)** - Principal Developer
   Brendan worked at Microsoft for 8 years in the 1990s as a lead developer and development manager for Visual C++/Developer Studio.
 He was Vice President of Engineering for Westside Corporation, Director of Engineering for BEA Systems, and a founding partner of LabKey Software.
 Since August 2008, he has been responsible for all aspects of design, development and support in creating the Skyline Targeted Mass Spec Environment.

-- **Eduardo Armendariz** - Developer
-  Eduardo began his software career in 2013 at Mirth, supporting the open-source clinical health data messaging engine.
-He worked at Amazon on Prime Now 3P services and AWS Lambda, and most recently at Microsoft designing services to advance Chaos engineering within Office infrastructure.

 - **[Matthew Chambers](https://www.linkedin.com/in/matthew-chambers-1a749911/)** - Developer (ProteoWizard)
   Matt has worked in mass spectrometry informatics since 2005, first at Vanderbilt University Medical Center and since then as an independent consultant.
 Along with Darren Kessner, he developed ProteoWizard and has been its principal developer since 2009.
 For Skyline, he focuses on reading data directly from vendor proprietary data formats.